Curfew at Coolangatta Airport

 - 4 jet freight movements (maximum) each week.

-A domestic passenger jet operator may apply in writing to the Secretary of the Department of Infrastructure and Transport (or delegate) for a permit under Air Navigation (Coolangatta Airport Curfew) Regulations 1999 (Curfew Regulations), to use one (or more) of the 24 movements permitted in this category each year.
+A domestic passenger jet operator may apply in writing to the Secretary of the Department of Infrastructure, Regional Development and Cities (or delegate) for a permit under Air Navigation (Coolangatta Airport Curfew) Regulations 1999 (Curfew Regulations), to use one (or more) of the 24 movements permitted in this category each year.

 - The approval is granted in writing, and must nominate the year in which it can be used.
 Total movements are capped at 24 per year, which can result in previous approvals being revoked if newer approvals exceed the 24 annual movement cap.